 If you’re often streaming movies on your TV, having a fiber optic network could cut down on all those painful times staring at the buffering screen.
 Many fiber optic networks also allow enough bandwidth for multiple people to stream multiple movies under the same roof.
 You can also start a streamed movie on one TV and finish it in another room – useful if you’re watching something in the kitchen and need to move through to the living room.

 Gone are the days when you could only store a couple movies on your phone for that long train journey or trip away.
 You can now download cloud-powered movie streaming services to your phone, giving you access to an endless library.
-For those eager to get their hands on such an app, this website has ShowBox for iPhone, although there are many other apps available all over the web.
+There are many apps available all over the web.
 Such apps are particularly useful if you own a tablet.

 One of the most frustrating dilemmas that veteran cinephiles face is what to do with their movie collections, which can sometimes cross a multitude of mediums from video to blu-ray.
 Whilst chucking away those physical films in exchange for going digital is an option, it can seem like a massive waste after spending so much time and money building up those collections over the years (plus the physical packaging and behind the scenes features can often offer a new dimension).
 One simple solution is to buy an all-in-one player that can play videos, DVDs and Blu-ray discs.
 There are all kinds of models available on the market, sporting all manner of functions.
 Some models even sport previously uninvented VHS functions such as being able to play a video in slow motion or fast forward directly to a specific point.
 This site offers a great comparison guide.